 BRISTOL, INDIANA – ADEC’s Employment Services have grown as ADEC has grown, and as more people with disabilities choose to join the workforce.
 Currently ADEC offers several different programs, each designed to make the most of each individual’s choices and abilities.

-The first option is called Skills & Training: Some young adults with disabilities choose to join the workforce right out of school, but some young adults with disabilities find themselves in an awkward gap- they have graduated or “aged out” of the public-school system, but they would still like to develop job readiness skills before pursuing their career.
+The first option is called Skills & Training at the Hub: Some young adults with disabilities choose to join the workforce right out of school, but some young adults with disabilities find themselves in an awkward gap- they have graduated or “aged out” of the public-school system, but they would still like to develop job readiness skills before pursuing their career.
 The skills and training center is open to any individuals with disabilities interested in joining the workforce but is aimed at upcoming and recent high school graduates.
 Individuals receive certificates of completion to demonstrate job readiness to employers.

 The second option is called ADEC Industries.
 Adec Industries (referred to informally as “The Shop”) is a manufacturing facility in Elkhart, IN.
 Employees are adults with IDD and adult ADEC clients are free to apply if they think the job fits their own abilities.
 Employees at ADEC Industries perform high-quality packaging and assembly work for industrial customers across the country and manufacture the Silver Linings trash bags that are used in all state government offices in Indiana.
 Individuals with intellectual and developmental disabilities are employed at ADEC Industries, picking up valuable job skills while also earning a paycheck.